lisazumana03/prp372s-semester2-digitalportfolio/README.md

 <img width="1899" height="836" alt="image" src="https://github.com/user-attachments/assets/66d55cef-8e03-45a8-a305-981d69160095" />

 ### Reflection (STAR technique)
-**Situation:** I felt anxious for an upcoming interview as I was afraid and shy of answering some questions.
+**Situation:** I felt anxious for an upcoming interview as I was afraid of answering some questions and would fumble with words.

 **Task:** I was tasked with creating a video of myself rehearsing for a job interview.